 - Revoke or suspend the member’s right to practice in their specialty.

 - Repay or reduce the fees charged by the member.

 - Publish the order of the Committee in the official publication of the Association.

 - Fix the costs of the proceedings to be paid by the member.

 How to make a complaint:

-If you are concerned about the conduct or the competence of a social worker or a social worker candidate, you may contact:
+If you are concerned about a social worker’s conduct or competence please contact: